TheWrightGuy/Experimental-parser-proof-of-concept-/README.md

 2. **Matching** - cross reference file type with database.
 If filetype is unknown, ask user for symbol representing a single line comment.
 3. **Analyzing** - Reads through the target file, extracting the documentation data embeded within.
 4. **Processing** - Converts the data into tokens that represent the target file's documentation.
-5. **Generation** - The tokens are transformed into (both?) a HTML file and a UDF for user's convinience.
+5. **Generation** - The tokens are transformed into a nice formatted filetype (tbd) for user's convinience.